-- 1.1 If you want to complain that a Member of the GLA (the Mayor of London, the 25 Assembly Members, any co-opted Members of the Authority or any of the independent persons appointed to assist the Monitoring Officer in the discharge of their functions) has breached the GLA's Code of Conduct you must make your complaint in writing. - 1.2 You can do this by completing a Complaint Form and submitting this online by visiting the following link: https://www.london.gov.uk/contact-us-form. - 1.3 Alternatively, you can email your complaint to member.complaints@london.gov.uk or you can make your complaint by writing to: The Greater London Authority's Monitoring Officer, City Hall, Kamal Chunchie Way, London, E16 1ZE.
-The information you should include is set out in section 1.5 below. - 1.4 As explained above, generally speaking, the GLA's Monitoring Officer, has various legal duties to ensure that the GLA and its Members comply with the law. - 1.5 You should clearly set out the following information in your complaint: - The name of the Member you believe has breached the Code of Conduct; - What the Member has done that you believe breaches the Code of Conduct, and which paragraphs of the Code you believe they have breached.
-(If you are complaining about more than one Member you should clearly explain what each individual person has done that you believe breaches the Code of Conduct); - You should be specific, wherever possible, about exactly what you are alleging the Member said or did.
-For instance, instead of writing that the member insulted you, you should state what it was they said; - You should provide the dates of the alleged incidents wherever possible.
-If you cannot provide exact dates, it is important to give a general timeframe; - You should confirm whether there are any witnesses to the alleged conduct and provide their names and contact details if possible; - You should provide any relevant background information; - You should say what action you think would be appropriate to resolve your complaint; - Whether you would like to ask that your identity and the details of your complaint should be kept from the Member(s) you are complaining about.
+1.1.
+If you want to complain that a Member of the GLA (the Mayor of London, the 25 Assembly Members or any co-opted Members of the Authority) has breached the GLA's Code of Conduct you must make your complaint in writing.

+1.2.
+You can do this by completing a Code of Conduct Complaint Form and submitting this to the Monitoring Officer at MonitoringOfficer@london.gov.uk

+1.3.
+Alternatively, you can send your completed form to: The Greater London Authority's Monitoring Officer, City Hall, Kamal Chunchie Way, London, E16 1ZE.
+The information you must include is set out in section 1.5 below.
+If you do not complete the form in full or provide sufficient supporting evidence to demonstrate that the Member has breached the Code, then the Monitoring Officer can refuse to treat it as a valid complaint.

+- 1.4.
+Generally speaking, the GLA's Monitoring Officer, has various legal duties to ensure that the GLA and its Members comply with the law. - 1.5.
+You should clearly set out the following information in your complaint: - (a) your real full name, address and email address, so that we can acknowledge receipt of the complaint; - (b) the name of the Member you allege has breached the Code of Conduct; - (c) what the Member has done that you allege breaches the Code of Conduct, and which paragraphs of the Code you allege they have breached.
+(If you are complaining about more than one Member you should clearly explain what each individual person has done that you allege breaches the Code of Conduct); - (d) you should be specific, wherever possible, about exactly what you are alleging the Member said or did.
+For instance, instead of writing that the Member insulted you, you should state what it was they said; - (e) you should provide the dates of the alleged incidents wherever possible.
+If you cannot provide exact dates, it is important to give a general timeframe; - (f) you should confirm whether there are any witnesses to the alleged conduct and provide their names and contact details if possible; - (g) you should provide any relevant background information; - (h) you should say what action you think would be appropriate to resolve your complaint; - (i) you should say if you want to keep your name and address confidential and should clearly state this in your complaint.
+In this case we would not disclose your name and address to the Member without your prior consent.
+However, the GLA does not normally investigate anonymous complaints or complaints where the complainant wishes to remain confidential, unless there is a clear public interest in doing so.
+The Monitoring Officer's decision will be final;